Fynjirby/tutuck/README.md

 The main problem of an app was to leave it somewhere between security and simplicity, hope we did it just as it should be :)

+> [!IMPORTANT]
+> Note that TuTuck does not have any encryption except ssh for now, adding messages enctyption is #1 issue for now, will be soon